Greek New Testament

 - Greek New Testament Editions in downloadable zipped files (you will need an unzip utility to open them) provided by Vincent Broman.
 Includes transcriptions of many historic and modern editions.

 - The New Testament in the Original Greek: Byzantine Textform, edited by Maurice Robinson (revised edition, 2005).
-Also here in different formats.

 - Bible Database Online Bibles.
 By Brent Maurer.
-Full text of Stephens, Scrivener, Nestle-Aland, Wescott & Hort, and the Septuagint, in chapters.
+Full text of Stephens, Scrivener, Wescott & Hort, and the Septuagint, in chapters.
 Requires unicode text display support from your browser.
 If you don't have this and are using Microsoft Internet Explorer, the "install on demand" function will prompt you to get it.
 Go ahead and download the unicode support.

 - The texts of Westcott and Hort (1881), Scrivener (1894), and Stephanus (1550) are online at the Bible Gateway.

-- Wordsworth’s New Testament — The New Testament of our Lord and Saviour Jesus in the Original Greek, with Introductions and notes by Christopher Wordsworth; The Four Gospels (1859, also here); Acts (1860, also here); St. Paul's Epistles (1859); The General Epistles and Book of Revelation (1860).
+- Wordsworth’s New Testament — The New Testament of our Lord and Saviour Jesus in the Original Greek, with Introductions and notes by Christopher Wordsworth; The Four Gospels (1859, also here and here); Acts (1860, also here); St. Paul's Epistles (1859); The General Epistles and Book of Revelation (1860).
 Also, St. Paul's Epistles, The General Epistles, The Book of Revelation, and Indexes (1867).

 - Alford's Greek Testament with text-critical and exegetical notes is online in page images at Google Books, in 4 volumes: